 The figure below summarizes the impacts considered when analyzing commercial harvesters as users of the Pacific halibut resource.

 Besides shaping the complex combination of local effects, the interlinked nature of the industries in the economy is creating cross-regional impacts.
 Policies or any other exogenous changes may have an economic impact not only on the region where they are observed but also on the regions with strong economic ties with the region subjected to the change.
 A multiregional IO model accounts for that.
 The general structure of the input to the multiregional IO model is presented in Figure 2.

-The standard input-output framework provides little insight into the workforce’s demographics that builds the market for supply and demand of labor.
+The standard input-output framework provides little insight into the workforce’s demographics that build the market for supply and demand of labor.
 Adopting the IO model extended to the so-called social accounting matrix (SAM), the calculated effects account for commuting patterns where the labor’s place of employment and place of residence differ.
 The structure of SAM with endogenized households is available in Figure 3.
-It is of particular use when focusing on industries that employ a considerable share of non-residents for temporary assignments that imply a negative net flow of income to the region and, consequently, impacts on households are not necessarily equal to impacts on earnings in the region.
+It is of particular use when focusing on industries that employ a considerable share of nonresidents for temporary assignments that imply a negative net flow of income to the region and, consequently, impacts on households are not necessarily equal to impacts on earnings in the region.
 The SAM-based model with endogenous households also allows for detailed accounting of household earnings by place of residence, including earnings from other sources (e.g., government transfers, dividends, interest, and rent), outflows to the government (e.g., personal income taxes), and households net savings by region.
 The model components associated with household accounts largely align with these considered in Seung (2014).